 Video Transcription: Changing Carlon Privacy Codes

 “Hey, this is Michael with 1800Doorbell.com a Lord Henry Enterprises Company.
 And what you see in front of me is the RC3250 Wireless Door Chime Kit from Carlon.
 And what we’re going to discuss in this video are privacy codes.
-And essentially, what privacy codes do are enable you to change the wireless operating frequency of the product.
-If you’re getting interference from other devices, or lets say you have a series of push buttons and receivers in your home or office, and you want to isolate certain ones within themselves you would change the privacy codes.
+Essentially, what privacy codes do is enable you to change the wireless operating frequency of the product.
+If you’re getting interference from other devices, or let’s say you have a series of push buttons and receivers in your home or office, and you want to isolate certain ones within themselves you would change the privacy codes.

 So we have the two pieces of the RC3250 kit: the RC3301, and then here is the RC3253 which is the receiver.
 So first we’re going to look at the transmitter or the push button.
 You’ll notice there is a small hole on the bottom of this.
 Simply take a little screwdriver and push that in and the plate pop off.
 And what you will notice are a series of little circular wires on the back.
 There is 1,2,3,4 and 5 on this particular product line from Carlon.
 And on the back of the receiver, there is a little door here with a screw.

 What I am going to do is unscrew this and then pop off the door.
 And what we’re going to see are some corresponding wires in the same number as these.
 Changing the privacy code is as easy as taking something like fingernail clippers and snipping wires on the transmitter– as long as you also snip the corresponding wires on the receiver.
 So as an example, if I snip wires 1 and 5 on the transmitter, I need to snip the same wire 1 and 5 on the receiver.
 That is going to ensure that both of these products are operating in the same wireless frequency.